What is Content Marketing?

 What are the Benefits of Content Marketing?

 People often use content marketing for its SEO benefits.
-By creating blog posts or web pages that answer common search queries related to your product, you’ll show up in search engines when people are looking for your solution.
+By creating blog posts or web pages that answer common search queries related to your product, you’ll show up in search engines when people are looking for solutions you offer.

 Look at what happens when you search for “How to meditate” on Google.
 One of the top links is a meditation guide written by Headspace, a meditation app.